seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 *Enter AENEAS*

 **AGAMEMNON**
-What would you ’fore our tent?
+What would you 'fore our tent?

 **AENEAS**
-Is this great Agamemnon’s tent, I pray you?
+Is this great Agamemnon's tent, I pray you?

 **AGAMEMNON**
 Even this.